lazywhite/sa/bigdata/spark/note.md

 The main feature of Spark is its in-memory cluster computing that increases the processing speed of an application.

-## Key Concept
-1. DAG: directed acyclic graph
-2. transformation
-3. action
+# Keyword

-1. RDD
+## RDD
-    redilient distribute dataset, can be created from HDFS, HBase or other RDDs RDDS has 'action', which return value and transformations(return pointer to new RDDs)
+Resilient Distribute Dataset, is an immutable distribute collection of objects;
+each dataset in RDD is divided into logical partitions, which may be computed
-RDD is a read-only, partitioned collection of records.
-RDDs can contain any type of Python, Java, or Scala objects, including user-defined classes.
+on different nodes of the cluster, RDDS can contain any type of Python, Java,
+Scala objects, including user-defined classes.

+### Charactor
+1. read-only
+2. partitioned
+3. fault-tolerant

+### create a RDD
+1. parallelizing an existing collection
+2. referencing a dataset in an external storage system (HDFS, HBASE...)

+## DAG
+directed acyclic graph
+## Transformation
+## Action

-2. Dstream
+## Dstream
 the basic abstraction in Spark Streaming.

 # Components of Spark
+## Spark Core
+Spark Core is the underlying general execution engine for spark platform that all other functionality is built upon.
+It provides In-Memory computing and referencing datasets in external storage systems.
 ##  Streaming
+Spark Streaming leverages Spark Core's fast scheduling capability to perform streaming analytics.
+It ingests data in mini-batches and performs RDD (Resilient Distributed Datasets) transformations on those mini-batches of data.

-## spark SQL
+## Spark SQL
 spark SQL is a component on top of Spark Core that introduces a new data abstraction called SchemaRDD, which provides support for structured and semi-structured data.
 ## MLlib
 MLlib is a distributed machine learning framework above Spark because of the distributed memory-based Spark architecture